prometheus/docs/content/docs/concepts/metric_types.md

 sliding windows of time and provides instantaneous insight into their distributions, frequencies, and sums.

-A summary reports the following information:
+A summary with a base metric name of `<basename>` exposes multiple time series:

   * streaming **quantile values** of observed events, exposed as `<basename>{quantile="<quantile label>"}`
   * the **total sum** of all observed values, exposed as `<basename>_sum`